MYOGESWARI/restweb/README.md

         <a href="contact.html">Contact</a>
     </nav>
     <div class="welcome">
-        <h1>Your Destination for Exquisite Cuisine</h1>
+        <h1>Awaken To Paradise.</h1>
-        <p>Rio Foods offers a wide range of delicious dishes made from the freshest ingredients.
+        <p>The Great Indian Kitchen offers a wide range of delicious dishes made from the freshest ingredients.
 Experience the taste of perfection with every bite!</p>
     </div>
     <section class="features">
         <div class="feature">